us-bea/bea.R/README.md

 ```
 Please note that beaViz is currently only available for use with the NIPA and NIUnderlyingDetail datasets and the associated metadata.
 BEA is open to any thoughts you may have about visually representing BEA data.

+# About beaR
+beaR is a library for use with BEA’s API and the R programming language, version 3.2.1 or higher.

+This library serves two core purposes:

+1. To Extract/Transform/Load data [beaGet] from the BEA API as R-friendly formats in the user's workspace.
+Transformation done by default in beaGet is analogous to the format used in [BEA's iTables](http://www.bea.gov/itable/index.cfm), but this can be modified using beaGet's optional parameters.

+2. To enable the search of descriptive metadata [beaSearch].

+Other features of the library exist mainly as intermediate methods or are in early stages of development.
+For a complete list of functions and their usage, please see [the manual](https://github.com/us-bea/beaR/blob/master/beaR_Manual.pdf).

 # Disclaimer